 Of course this brings us back to that wretched budget thingy.
-Due to it I probably won’t get molding for a while, but here’s the cost breakdown for my porch decorating so far.
+Due to it I probably won’t get moulding for a while, but here’s the cost breakdown for my porch decorating so far.
 (Rounded to the nearest dollar for simplicity.)

 4 potted mums = $13

 Total = $35

 Aahhh…It was better not knowing how much I spent.
 I suppose I should include $3 for spray paint as well.
 Ouch.
 It’s OK though.
 It is still within my budget so lets call it a success.